tadashi-aikawa/obsidian-another-quick-switcher/README.md

 If the query starts with `/`, it behaves as `Normal Search`.

+### Backlink Search

+Run `Smart Search: Backlink search` on `Command palette` or push `Ctrl + Shift + H`.

+⚠️This feature is an experimental feature.
+And it has unsafe implementation, so there are risks it is not working someday :)

 ## ⏬Install

 Download 3 files from a [Releases page].